-While residents indicated that all issues were important, some issues emerged as a higher priority than others.
-Overall, the top issue in the study area included protection of natural resources, protection of agricultural lands and woodlands, balancing private property rights with community interests, creating attractive communities, promoting intergovernmental cooperation between neighboring communities, and promoting economic growth.
+While residents indicated that all goals were important, some emerged as a higher priority than others.
+Overall, the most important issues, within the study area, included: protection of natural features; protection of agricultural lands and woodlands; promoting economic growth; and balancing individual property rights with community.
+The town stressed the importance of developing a land use pattern that preserves the pleasing, unique setting of the local area, while village respondents emphasized building community identity by improving its appearance and attractiveness.